-The Center for Interdisciplinary Studies (CIS) has continuously evolved to face the current needs and expectations of students and faculty since its establishment as Honors College in 1969.
-Honors College was created "to develop accelerated programs of study for a limited number of exceptional students" (1972 College Catalog).
-In this iteration, students designed a course of study to allow students to be away from campus for several terms to conduct a field research project in marine biology, foreign study, or any other area.
+The Center for Interdisciplinary Studies (CIS) has continuously evolved to serve the needs and expectations of students and faculty members since its establishment as Honors College in 1969.
+Honors College was created "to develop accelerated programs of study for a limited number of exceptional students," according to the 1972 College Catalog, and it allowed students to design courses of study and conduct field research projects off-campus.

-Renamed the Center for Honors Studies in 1973, the Center developed a new focus on interdisciplinary projects such as a study of the Rocky River watershed (1974-75).
+Renamed the Center for Honors Studies in 1973, the Center developed a new focus on interdisciplinary projects, such as a study of the Rocky River watershed (1974-75).
 In 1977, the Center was renamed the Center for Special Studies but continued its focus on interdisciplinary projects.
-In 1993, it became the Center for Interdisciplinary Studies as the academic home for students to create self-designed majors.
+In 1993, it became the Center for Interdisciplinary Studies and remains the academic home for students who seek to design their own majors.

-The center continues to house both "center-established majors" and "student-designed majors."
-Over time, it is expected that some center-established majors will become stand-alone programs and administratively depart the center, while others will be dissolved; some current student-designed majors may also become center-established majors, with approval of the faculty.
-Regardless of the ebb and flow of administrative units, the center will continue to be a home for interdisciplinary research, providing students and faculty a space for academic and experiential innovation.
+The CIS continues to house both center-established majors and student-designed majors.
+Over time, it is expected that some center-established majors will become stand-alone programs and administratively depart the CIS, while others will be dissolved; some current student-designed majors may also become center-established majors, with approval of the faculty.
+Regardless of the ebb and flow of administrative units, the CIS will continue to be a home for interdisciplinary research, providing students and faculty a space for academic and experiential innovation.

 The current director of the CIS is Dr. Hilton Kelly, an Associate Professor of Educational Studies & Africana Studies.
 He is also the Chair of the Educational Studies Department.